tiowu/ArXiv_Papers_Classification/README.md

 performance.
 In the process, we will explore several potential designs.
 </p>

-<b>Learning Objectives </b>: Mentee will learn the basic theory of neural networks, best practices in machine
+<b>Learning Objectives </b>: Students will learn the basic theory of neural networks, best practices in machine
-learning, vector embedding algorithms, how to engineer various models, to work with industry-standard programming tools (including python, numpy, pytorch, vscode, ssh), how to work with and manage big data, how to manage/design a large-scale project and the associated workflow, how to design experiments and test hypotheses, and how to work both in a team and independently.
+learning, vector embedding techniques, how to engineer various models, to work with industry-standard programming tools (including Python, numpy, pytorch, vscode, ssh), how to work with and manage big data, how to manage/design a large-scale project and the associated workflow, how to design experiments and test hypotheses, and how to work both in a team and independently.